ess-dmsc-dram/documents/mantid/mpi-design.md

 Generally, algorithms deal with large number of spectra (or event lists) that are being processed serially (or partially in parallel when threading is implemented).
 The key to the proposed design is, that **many algorithms treat all spectra independently**.
 Thus it is in many cases efficient to put different spectra on different MPI ranks.
 We choose this as the basic concept for the MPI design.

+The basics of the proposed design are quite simple.
+We need to add just two new concepts which together facility running Mantid with MPI:

-Data corresponding to a workspace may be stored in different ways across MPI ranks.
+1. Data corresponding to a workspace may be stored in different ways across MPI ranks.
 We logically think of a single workspace, even if it is spread out to many MPI ranks (and thus technically we have an instance of a workspace on each rank).
 We refer to this as *storage mode* of a workspace.

-Algorithms are executed in a way that depends on the storage mode of the input and possibly flag arguments to the algorithm.
+2. Algorithms are executed in a way that depends on the storage mode of the input workspaces and possibly flag arguments to the algorithm.
 We refer to this as *execution mode* of an algorithm.
 The storage mode of all output workspaces is determined and set by the algorithm.

 ### Implementation